7. The Early Years, Phase II. (And a Moral: Always Look for Letters)

 Frank and Gertrude Skinner, likely Arlington, New Jersey, 1940ish (around when the letter was written)

-Draft Letter I (this letter doesn’t indicate to whom it was written or when, but based on the bit about Halley’s comment, it was after 1986, so she was at least 82)
+The letter below doesn’t indicate to whom it was written or when, but based on the bit about Halley’s comet, it was after 1986, so she was at least 82.
+This is from Helen to someone who knew of Menands (where she was born, near Albany).
+To paraphrase:

 Only once have I met anyone who knew where MENANDS NY is located....
 My parents, Gertrude and Frank Skinner, took their daughter Helen to live in New York City when I was six months old....
 One summer in the early thirties I drove through Menands on the way to somewhere else.
 So much for one’s old home town.

-Side note: Helen did not have a dislike of Menands, per se, but an ambivalence she did.
-Somewhat strange that they moved from a super small town upstate New York to the great big Manhattan with a six month old baby.
+Side note: Somewhat strange that they moved from a super small town upstate New York to the great big Manhattan with a six month old baby.
 Perhaps for a job?
 Family?
-Regardless, when I picture the little family in NYC, I envision people dressed up in complicated looking long black attire with big hats, scurrying about super fast, like in those old choppy black and white videos of yore
+Regardless, when I picture the little family in NYC, I envision people dressed up in complicated looking long black attire with big hats, scurrying about super fast, like in those old choppy black and white videos.

 I have never known where or how long we were in NY but next we moved to Brooklyn.
 The Skinners occupied the second floor of a house and mother’s brother Jack Bunyan, his wife Jessie and their new baby Betty had the lower floor.
 Two things I remember: There was a dumbwaiter which could be pulled up or down between the two kitchens and at some point Betty and I rode up and down on it (well supervised) to visit each other; 2) one night I recall mother taking me to the bathroom, closing the toilet lid and standing me up on it so I could look out the window (it was the only window on that side of the house) where the sky was bright as day -- a blazing light.
 She said to me ‘remember this: you’ve seen Halley’s Comet, and it won’t be back for 75 years.”
 I regret that while I was still around for the comet’s next appearance, it was performing in the Southern Hemisphere, and I missed it.

-Side notes: I’m not sure where the dumbwaiter duplex was exactly, but it was in Brooklyn somewhere, and if you can fit in a dumbwaiter, you should ride it (unless you’re not acquainted with whoever is above or below it).
+Side note: I’m not sure where the dumbwaiter duplex was other than it was in Brooklyn.
 Haley’s comet made appearances in April 1910 and April 1986.
 She would have been seven for the first one, 82 for the next.
 The next next one is in 2061, fwiw.
-And I love the imagery of the comet ‘performing’ in the Southern Hemisphere, like it was on tour, hamming it up down there
+And I love the imagery of the comet ‘performing’ in the Southern Hemisphere, like it was on tour.

 The Bunyans and Skinners bought houses next to each other at XXX and XXX Stratford Rd.
 Our two backyards fenced around the outside made a wonderful playing space.
 The back of our lots faced on Coney Island Ave where streetcars went to that destination and in summer...
 Bathing suits were jumper like garments which came just below the knee, elbow length sleeves, black bloomers and black stockings and sneakers.